 WCA doesn’t plan to cut any programs per its new plan at this time, given its current enrollment.
 “We will continue to offer our acclaimed strings program, will have accommodations to provide for drama and a Spring musical production, and will have other clubs and activities just as we’ve always had,” Graham explained.
 “In some cases, those programs will likely expand, especially if we see an influx of new enrollments among those unhappy with budget cuts and shrunken or eliminated programs at other schools.”
 It is important to note, however, that all programs at WCA are subject to student demand.

 Williamsburg Christian Academy is anticipating an increase in enrollments as a result of the forward plan and issues with budget shortfalls.
-WCA is accepting applications for all grades at this time for the 2020/2021 school year, and interested families can reach WCA Admissions Officer Cassie Bradshaw to talk through options for enrollment, discounts, and scholarships, as well as requesting a live virtual tour of the school.
-Families interested in potentially enrolling at WCA, or who would like to get more information about the school should contact her at firstname.lastname@example.org or visit our website and fill out our Interest form (click to be taken directly to either site).
+WCA is accepting applications for all grades at this time for the 2020/2021 school year, and interested families can reach their Admissions Department to talk through options for enrollment, discounts, and scholarships, as well as offering a live virtual or social distanced tour of the school.
+Families interested in potentially enrolling at WCA, or who would like to get more information about the school should contact admissions at firstname.lastname@example.org or visit our website and fill out our Interest form (click to be taken directly to either site).
 Be aware that due to anticipated restrictions, there are limits to enrollment numbers at each grade level.
 Those wishing to enroll in classes that have become full will be placed on a waiting list.

 The school also has several IB teaching positions open for the Fall.
 Candidates are encouraged to check the WCA website for more information and to download an application.
 Please direct inquiries to email@example.com.